-As many department alums and friends of the department know, the Sociology Department at Santa Clara will celebrate its 60th anniversary in a few months!
-In the mid-1950s, one sociology course had been taught by a member of the History Department, and then at the urging of an outside accrediting agency, Santa Clara’s administration agreed to hire one full-time sociologist to teach starting in the fall 1957.
-Witold Krassowski, beloved by many as Dr. K, quickly earned the respect of administrators and in the spring of his first year on campus.
-Before that year was out the Board of Trustees granted departmental status to Sociology and authorized it to offer major.
-That was in the spring of 1958 and by the fall of 1958 a major was in place.
-In the sixty years since there have been several significant periods of change in the department’s curriculum and character.
+The first sociology course at SCU was taught in the mid-1950s by a member of the History Department.
+At the urging of an outside accrediting agency, Santa Clara’s administration agreed to hire one full-time sociologist to teach starting in the fall of 1957.
+Witold Krassowski, beloved by many as Dr. K, quickly earned the respect of administrators.
+In the spring of 1958, the Board of Trustees granted departmental status to sociology and authorized it to offer a major starting in the fall of 1958.
+In the years since, there have been several significant periods of change in the department’s curriculum and character.

-The department celebrates the fact that it realizes the time has come to rethink and revise the curriculum we have in order to support the future success of our current students, considering staffing and other resources the department has and the conditions we anticipate our students may confront in the future.
-Thus, as the department ends its sixtieth year, we realize this is the time for a new round of curricular change to invigorate the program with a realistic and forward-looking vision.
-We feel enthused and optimistic as we envision a future-looking program which can be delivered by the faculty who are likely to be on campus for years to come, following the upcoming retirements we anticipate.
-We have always benefited from and been privileged by great feedback and insight coming to us from alumnae/alumni and other friends of the department.
-Please keep us in your thoughts as we embark on the next part of our journey.
+Fresh curricular change invigorates the program with a realistic and forward-looking vision.
+The department is enthusiastic and optimistic as we envision a modern curriculum which can be delivered by the faculty who are likely to be on campus for years to come.
+We have always benefited from great feedback and insight from alumni and other friends of the department.
 The outcomes will be more illustrious with your help and involvement.